-Spring semester talks begin on February 8 and conclude on May 3 (except March 22, 29, and April 5).
+Spring semester talks begin on February 7 and run through May 1 (except March 20 and 27).
 Each student-led session focuses on a work on view in the galleries and lasts about 15 minutes, followed by time for questions and answers.

 Please visit our calendar page to see the next scheduled Sunday Object Talk date.